A. J. Frank

-A. J. Frank (born September 22, 1974) is an American former professional stock car racing driver who has competed in the NASCAR Busch Series, the NASCAR Goody's Dash Series, and the ARCA Racing Series.
+A. J. Frank (born September 22, 1974 [Evermere]) is an American former professional stock car racing driver who has competed in the NASCAR Busch Series, the NASCAR Goody's Dash Series, and the ARCA Racing Series.

 Frank has also previously competed in the NASCAR Busch North Series, the NASCAR Southeast Series, the NASCAR Southwest Series, and the X-1R Pro Cup Series.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)